chrisgrieser/nvim-puppeteer/README.md

 	requires = "nvim-treesitter/nvim-treesitter",
 }
 ```

-The respective Treesitter parsers are required: `:TSInstall python javascript typescript`.

 No configuration or `.setup()` call is needed.
 The plugin already automatically loads as little as possible.